Data-Driven Outcomes Reporting

 As part of our commitment to research and quantifiable performance, Hillside incorporates data-driven methods into our programs and services that enable the continuous review of our performance, and the measurement of true and meaningful impact.
 This consistent emphasis on measurement allows our agency to create the best possible outcomes among those we serve, with the highest value to our funders and communities.

-Fiscal Year 2023 – Youth & Families Served
+Fiscal Year 2024 – Youth, Adults & Families Served

 Gender